jguamie/system-design/README.md

 # System Design Notes
 ## Outline for System Design Problems
 * Follow this [outline](https://github.com/jguamie/system-design/blob/master/notes/system-design-outline.md) when solving system design questions.
+## Mock Interviews
+* Practice with at least 5 system design mock interviews using [TechMockInterview](https://www.techmockinterview.com/).
+  * TechMockInterview is a paid service with high quality interviewers with detailed feedback.
 ## Recommended Order of Reading
 1. [Building Software Systems At Google and Lessons Learned - Jeff Dean Video](https://youtu.be/modXC5IWTJI)
 1. [What happens when you type google.com into your browser?](https://github.com/alex/what-happens-when)